🍋 Lemonade Frequently Asked Questions

 1. Does LLM inference with the NPU only work on Windows?

-Yes, today, NPU and hybrid inference is currently supported only on Windows.
+At the moment, Ryzen AI SW's implementation of NPU and hybrid inference is currently supported only on Windows.

 2. I loaded a hybrid model, but the NPU is barely active.
 Is that expected?